RickBakkr/Werkzeug/README.md

                             Your Autonomous Systen Number
       -c FILE, --config=FILE
+                            Path to router specific peering configuration YAML file -o DIRECTORY, --output=DIRECTORY
+                            Directory to write the output files to
+                            - MAKE SURE IT IS EXISTANT!
+We do not create the directory!
-                            Path to router specific peering configuration YAML file --dry-run             Does not write generated configs, just outputs to screen
+      --dry-run             Does not write generated configs, just outputs to screen

 The name: